HanGuo97/flute/README.md

 | GPUs | `A100` `A6000` | `RTX 4090` `H100` (unoptimized) |

 > [!WARNING]
-> In the current release, we tuned the kernel templates for `torch.float16` only, and we noticed `torch.bfloat16` is slower than `torch.float16`.
+> In the current release, we noticed `torch.bfloat16` is slower than `torch.float16`.
 This likely because of lack of tuning, and that Ampere GPUs lack a hardware acceleration for `bfloat16` [vectorized atomic-add](https://github.com/HanGuo97/flute/blob/main/flute/csrc/cutlass_extensions_bf16.h#L27).

 > [!WARNING]
 > We noticed several numerically unstable situations using `bits=4, group-size=256, GPU=A100`.
 This is relatively rare (8 of 9360 test cases failed), but we suggest avoiding this particular use case for now.